Rdxdhotre/food-delivery/README.md

 # 🍛 Sudama Pohe Dapodi – Food Ordering Website

-This repository hosts the complete source code for **TOMATO**, a dynamic and responsive food ordering web application built using the **MERN Stack** (MongoDB, Express, React, Node.js).
+This repository hosts the complete source code for **Sudama Pohe Dapodi**, a dynamic and responsive food ordering web application built using the **MERN Stack** (MongoDB, Express, React, Node.js).
 It provides a seamless food ordering experience with real-time features, secure authentication, and role-based dashboards.

 ---